 In order to offer students a broad selection of majors, Reed College has affiliated with cooperating institutions where students may undertake a program that will allow them to graduate with degrees from both institutions.
 Students participating in these programs are required to maintain registration at Reed during the years spent at the other institution.
-Special registration forms and information are available from the Reed College registrar’s office.
+Information is available from the Reed College registrar’s office.
 Students interested in these programs should consult with the appropriate Reed coordinator early in their time at Reed.
-Summary information about the engineering and computer science programs is also available on the web at http://academic.reed.edu/physics/threetwo.html.
+Summary information about the engineering and computer science programs is also available on the web.

 By arrangement with the University of Washington, a student may obtain a bachelor of arts degree from Reed and a bachelor of science degree in computer science from the University of Washington.
 The program calls for three years at Reed, including completion of the general distribution requirements and major requirements in one department, the passing of the junior qualifying examination, the acquisition of a minimum of 22 Reed units (at least 20 of which, including the distribution requirements, must be earned at Reed), and two years at the University of Washington.